harumuki/thorsten-hans.com/_posts/2015-05-04-writing-an-electron-app-using-angular-and-es6.md

 ### Fix config.js

-There is one small fix you’ve to accomplish to get dynamic-module-loading up and running for Electron with our folder structure.
+There is one small fix you've to accomplish to get dynamic-module-loading up and running for Electron with our folder structure.
 Open `browser/config.js` and change the second line (baseURL) to

 ```json
 {